1,000+ Opportunities

 Reinvestment Payment Program CY 2026 Reinvestment Payment Program CY 2025 Reinvestment Payment Program CY 2024 Reinvestment Payment Program CY 2023 Reinvestment Payment Program CY 2022 Reinvestment Payment Program CY 2021 Reinvestment Payment Program CY 2020 Reinvestment Payment Program CY 2019 Reinvestment Payment Program CY 2018 Reinvestment Payment Program CY 2017 Reinvestment Payment Program CY 2016 Reinvestment Payment Program CY 2015 Reinvestment Payment Program CY 2014 Reinvestment Payment Program CY 2013

-Based on current listing details, eligibility includes: Businesses undertaking projects of $20,000,000 or more, or equipment upgrades of $2,000,000 or more.
+According to the current listing, eligibility includes: Businesses undertaking projects of $20,000,000 or more, or equipment upgrades of $2,000,000 or more.
 The burden of proof rests on showing the project cannot be completed without the money.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.